estimated reading time: 34 min

 Riposte is an offensive action taken immediately after a defensive action.
 As an attack, it can be simple or complex, direct or indirect.

-If my opponent’s blade opposes me (by touch, pressure, or just by spatial position) and prevents me from hitting him with a direct attack, I must change the line of my blade, bypass the opponent’s weapon, and hit the opening in a different line.
+If my opponent’s blade prevents me (by touch, pressure, or just by spatial position) hit him by a direct attack, I must release my blade, bypass the opponent’s weapon, and touch the opening in different line.

 If I sink the tip under the opponent’s blade and constantly aim at the opponent, it is disengagement, or Durchwechseln (cavatione, degagé).
 Durchwechseln can be performed as part of my own compound attack or as a reaction to an opponent’s attack on my blade, where I avoid the incoming cut, which then flies off the axis of fencing and allows me to hit the opponent when he can not defend effectively.
 Durchwechseln can be performed in both hanging positions.
 Either in Pflugh or Ochs.